K-Mladen/umkc-robotics-legacy-IMU-code-legacy/README.md

 odomvar.h
 -------------
 Defines structs for acceleration in phidget, robot, and field POV, as well as
-                for position in field POV
+                for position in field POV  TODO: convert to arrays, as well as in areas where it's used

 phidget_setup.h
 --------------